-When I moved to Santa Cruz, CA in 2003, I had planned to continue working as a domestic violence victim advocate as I had been doing while finishing up my master’s degree in San Diego, CA. When the job I had hoped for fell through, I found myself scouring job postings and applying at temp agencies.
-The first (and only) temp job I was sent out on was as an HR assistant at a manufacturing and distribution company.
-I had never worked in HR before and did not think I would like it, but I figured I could keep looking for something else while I worked there.
-After all, it was only temporary.
+I had intended to carry on working as a victim advocate for domestic violence as I had been doing while completing my master’s degree in San Diego, California, when I relocated to Santa Cruz, California, in 2003.
+When the job I had hoped for didn’t work out, I was forced to go through job listings and submit applications to temp agencies.
+At a manufacturing and distribution company, I worked as an HR assistant for the first (and only) time as a temporary employee.
+I had never worked in HR before and did not believe I would enjoy it, but I reasoned that while there, I could continue looking for something else.
+After all, it was merely a passing thing.

 Get Ready to File & Enter Data

 Remember John Cusack’s character in Being John Malkovich?
 In the movie, Cusack’s character takes a file clerk job.
 Because he is a puppeteer, his fingers are quick with filing stacks of paperwork.
 When I first started in HR, I wished for nimble fingers like Cusack’s character because that was how I spent quite a bit of my time in the first few months of my HR career.
 On my first day, my trainer led me to the file room, showed me a sample file, pointed to a towering stack of paper and told me to get to work.
 She said filing was a good way to learn some HR basics.
 She was right.